cf-platform-eng/tile-generator/README.md

 # PCF Tile Generator

-This is a start of a tile generation utility for PCF tiles.
+This is a tile generation utility for PCF tiles.
 Tiles are the installation package format used by Pivotal's Ops Manager to deploy add-on software such as services and their brokers, buildpacks, or anything else that needs to be installable in both public and private cloud deployments.

-The current release of the generator will only generate tiles that install buildpacks (as that is the use case that drove the creation of this utility).
+The current release of the tile generator supports tiles that have any combination of the following package types:
-But the framework is easily extensible to support other types of packages, like service brokers (with or without persistent storage) and docker images.
+- Cloud Foundry Applications
+- Cloud Foundry Buildpacks
+- Cloud Foundry Service Brokers (both inside and outside the Elastic Runtime)
+- Docker images (both inside and outside the Elastic Runtime)

 ## How to Use